Board Seeks Public Support on School Funding

 [DATE: Month, Date, Year ]

+School funding and our children cannot be put in peril.
 As an active member of your legislative district, I urge you to fully support the Phelps-Clifton Springs CSD.
-The District has played an integral role in supporting our families, and I would expect you to return that support by approving measures to fully fund schools and support your constituency in my community.
-Do not take away already promised supports.
+The District has played an integral role in supporting our families, and I would expect you to return that support by approving measures to fully fund schools, stave off any staffing reductions, and urge you to support your constituency and my community.
+Do not take away needed and necessary state aid.